 Should I buy a 4K TV in 2022?

 The short answer: yes!
 As much as 8K TVs are beginning to carve out a space in the home display market, they’re still not widely available – most brands only offer a handful of 8K models – and, of course, they’re much, much more expensive.

-What’s more, 4K TVs are more affordable than they’ve ever been.
+What’s more, 4K TVs are more affordable than they’ve ever been with plenty of TV deals available.
 The advent of 8K technology and ever-increasing TV screen sizes means some of the best regular-sized 4K TVs are no longer the inaccessible, wallet-hungry products they once were.